DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk8-quiz.md

 Write a depth-first Search on the adjacency list graph.

 Note with the following: If your graph has disjointed subgraphs - in that there is no way to move from one subgraph to another, your starting node is ONLY the subgraph you want to search through.
 Also note, this algorithm only works on graphs with NO cycles.
-We won't be tested on searching through a cycle for depth-first, so set that topic aside.
+We won’t be tested on searching through a cycle for depth-first, so set that topic aside.
 Also note, mathematicians consider cycles as a graph.
 Computer scientists do not.

-``
+\`\`

         const depthFirst = (graph, node, targetVal, visited = new Set()) => {
             if (node === targetVal) return true;